coreBOS/coreBOSDocumentation/user/pages/10.developer-guide/04.development_framework/11.develtutorials/16.add_special_block/item.md

 This class must implement only one method: *getWidget()* which will return the name of another class which will implement our functionality.

-&lt;WRAP center round info 75%&gt; The full script can be accessed in the download link at the end. &lt;/WRAP&gt;
+<div class="notices blue"> The full script can be accessed in
+the download link at the end. </div>

 Now we have to implement the logic.
 This happens in a class that we must create and that can do anything we need it to.
 The class runs inside